Banff-Jasper-Rocky Mountain House Economic Region Workforce Insights

 Employment, Unemployment, and Participation Rate

-The Employment Rate decreased by 0.1 percentage points from a year ago.
+The Employment Rate increased by 0.8 percentage points from a year ago.

-The Participation Rate increased by 0.4 percentage points year-over-year.
+The Participation Rate decreased by 1 percentage points year-over-year.

 Loading...